Media Redundancy Protocol

 • MRP ports cannot be configured as SPAN destination ports, Private VLAN ports, Tunnel ports, or on EtherChannels (or individual ports in EtherChannels).

-• Each MRP ring can have one Admin VLAN (by default) and can be overridden by a configurable CLI.
-The Admin VLAN must be unique across rings in the same device to prevent traffic flooding.
-VLANs can only include interfaces from a single MRP ring.
+• Each MRP ring has one Admin VLAN by default.
+You can override this using a CLI command.
+To prevent traffic flooding, the Admin VLAN must be unique for each ring on the same device.
+VLANs only include interfaces from a single MRP ring.

 • Convergence profiles and scalability:

-• The switch supports up to 12 rings with standard convergence profiles of 30 ms, 200 ms, or 500 ms in a standalone IE9300 switch.
+• The switch supports up to 12 rings in standalone IE9300 switch.
+Each ring uses standard convergence profiles of 30 ms, 200 ms, or 500 ms.

 • Each ring can support up to 50 Media Redundancy Clients (MRCs).